 Channel measurement

 The good autocorrelation properties of the Golay sequence enable reconstructing part of the impulse response of the channel between the transmitter and the receiver.
-The receiver should find the tap with largest amplitude in the channel during the CE field of the BRP-RX.
+The receiver should find the tap with largest amplitude in the channel during the Channel Estimation field in the preamblethe BRP-RX packet.
 It selects thereafter the set of taps that is measured around the tap with the largest amplitude, according to dot11ChanMeasFBCKNtaps.
 It can select a contiguous set of taps or select a noncontiguous set of taps, and include the tap delays subfield as part of the subfield measurement.
-It then measures the phase and amplitude of the corresponding channel taps in each of the TRN-T field repetition (except for those using the CE AWV configuration).
-The beam refinement feedback subfield k-1 is the relative amplitude and phase of this tap in the k’th repetition compared to this tap in the first TRN-T subfield(#64).
+It then measures the phase and amplitude of the corresponding channel taps in each of the TRNx subfield repetition (except for the CE subfield of each TRN-Unit).
+The beam refinement feedback in subfield k-1 is the amplitude and phase of this tap in the k’th repetition relative to the largest amplitude version of this tap in all TRN subfields(#64).